Tjstretchalot/ideas/loansbot_rework/LOANSBOT.md

   actually want to hold a record for.
 This means we send out account claim requests / notifications quicker and they don't need to clutter the loansbot code.
+- Improve the handling for deleted users and moderators.
+Currently adding and removing moderators can only be done by modifying the database, and deleted user handling is automatic but requires a lot of replicated logic as it was added late.